For an accessible version or to translate, visit:

 Our bodies use energy:

-• To maintain 24/7 basic functions that keep us alive inside the body e.g. heat, lungs, organs, brain.
+• To maintain 24/7 basic functions that keep us alive, such as the heart, lungs, organs and brain.

 Our bodies like balance and work hard to stay